 The NPP's stance on SOEs centres on the belief that strategic sectors vital for industrialisation and economic growth should remain under government control.
-They advocate for governance reforms and PPPs to enhance efficiency while maintaining state ownership and control over essential services.32 The NPP underscores the importance of government ownership in critical sectors such as energy, transportation, banking, and telecommunication, believing that private capital may not always offer the lowest costs to the consumers.
+They advocate for governance reforms and PPPs to enhance efficiency while maintaining state ownership and control over essential services.
+The NPP underscores the importance of government ownership in critical sectors such as energy, transportation, banking, and telecommunication, believing that private capital may not always offer the lowest costs to the consumers.

-Further, NPP's Chief Economic Adviser Prof. Anil Jayantha, stated that the privatisation of crucial public institutions should be critically viewed, especially when it concerns national security and
+Further, NPP's Chief Economic Adviser Prof. Anil Jayantha, stated that the privatisation of crucial public institutions should be critically viewed, more importantly when it comes to national security and economic sovereignty.
+He notes that many countries in the world that had privatised utilities like electricity and water seem to be exposed to adverse consequences.
+He iterates NPP's stance against privatising significant economic hubs attached to the electricity, capital market, and telecommunications sectors.